 For the religious rulers their religious rules, including the Sabbath, were tools whereby they controlled the masses.
 But when Christ challenged their traditions, He challenged their authority.
 In order to maintain power, they were intent on killing Him.
 They actually wanted Jesus to heal on the Sabbath so that, on the basis that the Old Testament prescribed the death penalty for working on the Sabbath, they could justify His murder.

 When accused of breaking the Sabbath, Jesus never disputed the binding nature of the Sabbath, but rather debated with the Pharisees what is allowed on the Sabbath.
 This means that He accepted the Sabbath commandment as binding.

 But He changed the nature of the seventh day.
 The Law of Moses requires the seventh day simply as a day of rest, prohibiting all work; passively allowing rest to servants and animals.
 By allowing work on the Sabbath, on the condition that that work is to supply the needs of those in distress, Jesus put a very different perspective on the seventh day, converting it to a day of activity.

 The religious leaders were seeking evidence against Jesus.

 One Sabbath He entered into a synagogue.
-Amongst the people in the synagogue there was this man with his withered hand.
+Among the people in the synagogue, there was this man with his withered hand.
 The religious leaders were watching Jesus.
-They knew about His earlier Sabbath healings, and expected Him to also heal this man.
+They knew about His earlier Sabbath healing miracles and expected Him to also in this case to heal on the Sabbath.
 But rather than be amazed by His miracles, they saw this as an opportunity to obtain evidence against Jesus:

 “They were watching Him to see if He would heal him on the Sabbath, so that they might accuse Him”.
 (Mark 3:1)